openclarity/docs.openclarity.io/content/docs/vmclarity/_index.md

 - Integration with deployment automation
 - Siloed reporting and visualization

-The VMClarity project is focused on unifying detection and management of VM security threats in an agentless manner.
+The VM Security project is focused on unifying detection and management of VM security threats in an agentless manner.

 ## Overview

-VMClarity uses a pluggable scanning infrastructure to provide:
+VM Security uses a pluggable scanning infrastructure to provide:
 - SBOM analysis
 - Package and OS vulnerability detection
 - Exploit detection